PDillis/stylegan2-fun/README.md

 # Let's have fun with StyleGAN2!

 SOTA GANs can become cumbersome or even downright intimidating, if not daunting.
 StyleGAN2 is no different, especially when you consider the compute capabilities usually needed to fully train one model from scratch.
 This is what this repo is here for!
+My wish is that anyone can enjoy as much their trained models without the hassle of dealing with

-We add some features to StyleGAN2's official repo, so please get acquainted with the latter before delving deep into this one.
+We add some features to StyleGAN2's [official repo](#sgan2), so please get acquainted with it before delving deep into this branch.
 Take special attention to the  [Requirements](#requirements), in order for the code to run correctly.
-Should you encounter any errors, check out a possible solution in [Troubleshooting](#tshoot)
+Should you encounter any errors, check out a possible solution in [Troubleshooting](#tshoot).

 In essence,this repo adds two new features:
 * [Interpolation videos](#latent)